For all those about to start using Dialogue, this success guide takes you through the actions and planning that should provide a great result.

 If you choose pre-moderation, you have the opportunity to prevent any ideas or comments going live until you’ve read them and checked them.

-When you’re moderating ideas you can tag them, making it easier for other visitors to find ideas that they are interested in and for ideas to be grouped for your analysis.
+When you’re moderating ideas you can add topics to them, making it easier for other visitors to find ideas that they are interested in and for ideas to be grouped for your analysis.
 This in turn, makes it easier for you to analyse as you have done your coding as you go along.

 Dialogue is designed to allow for an unscripted debate that will generate exciting and useful ideas for you to build policy around.